Macquarie Scorpions: Club history

-A stellar year for the Scorpions stamping themselves as the premier club in the NSW CRL winning the Mudgee 9s tournament and the inaugural NSW Challenge Cup against the best sides from Newcastle, Illawarra and Ron Massey Cup.
-The Scorpions also took out their 2nd premiership defeating hot favourites Western Suburbs 24–6.
+A year for the Scorpions establishing themselves as the premier club in the NSW CRL winning the Mudgee 9s tournament and the inaugural NSW Challenge Cup against the sides from Newcastle, Illawarra and Ron Massey Cup.
+The Scorpions also took out their 2nd premiership defeating Western Suburbs 24–6.
 The Under 19s and Reserve Grade also made the semi-finals.